jspark311/ManuvrPlatforms/README.md

 ### On Arduino

 I admire Arduino for having made their API as general and portable as they have managed to do, despite hating the choices sometimes.
-Some of the things I think they nailed, and which I want to replicate....
+Some of the things I think they nailed, and which I want to perpetuate...

+* Board-level abstractions as being distinct from the deeper abstractions associated with MCUs or software environments.